 Syphilis: In 2014, about 20,000 new cases of syphilis were reported in the U.S. Some health care providers can diagnose syphilis by examining a sample from sores using a special microscope called a dark-field microscope.
 If syphilis bacteria are present in the sore, they will show up when observed through the microscope.
 Another way to test for syphilis is through a blood test.

 Because this isn’t an exhaustive list, your best bet is to consult a health care provider to round out your fact-finding investigation.
 They can help you determine your individual risk and what makes sense for you in terms of STI testing and prevention.
-You can also check out Why is testing for asymptomatic STIs not routine to help inform your conversation as well.

 Lastly — to use a condom or not to use a condom — that is your other question.
 If only the answer were so simple.
 As you probably realize, the only way to avoid the risk of STIs is to avoid sexual contact, including oral, vaginal, and anal sex.
 That being said, many people weigh the pros and cons and accept some level of risk when they decide to be sexually active.
 At that point, communication and cooperation between you, your partner(s), and your health care provider becomes essential for reducing your risk as much as possible.
 For even more advice as you consider continued condom use, check out Monogamous couple: Stop using condoms? in the Go Ask Alice! archives.Alice!